"

 And how does a book get chosen?
 It’s simple: with the help of the Polly app, in Slack, everyone can suggest one or more books, and everyone can vote for one or more books.
 And whichever book has the most votes wins.

-Between March 2021 and July 2022, Coverflex's Book Club members have already read and discussed nine books, and are currently on their way to the club's tenth Book Club session, which will be about the masterpiece "The Time Machine", by H.G.
-Wells.
-“We have already learned a lot.
+Coverflex's Book Club members have already read and discussed 23 books.
+“We have learned a lot so far.
 We got to discuss topics like depression, oppression, racism, gender inequality and we dived deep in crazy worlds and stories like ‘Ubik’, ‘We’ or ‘Breakfast of the Champions’.
 It has been a really fulfilling trip so far, and we feel our connections have gotten stronger.
 We opened ourselves (yeah, it's a safe space!), and hearing our fellow members' personal opinions makes us get to know them a bit better, more than we’d usually know our co-workers”.

 Book Club sessions usually take place in English, as this is the official language of the company, but the language in which each employee reads the books depends on their preference and/or mother tongue.
 As a bonus, books can be purchased with Coverflex's flexible benefits balance, as they fall under the Education expenses category.
 “Education takes many forms and reading is one of them,” explains David.
 “Whether it's a technical book or a science fiction book, there's a whole new world inside each piece.
 Take your Coverflex card, buy that book you've been wanting to read for a while, open it and… enjoy the ride!”.

-If you're looking for inspiration for what to read on your holidays or free time, or simply curious about what we've been reading, check out the list we've prepared for you with all the books that have been part of the Coverflex Book Club so far:
+If you're looking for inspiration for what to read on your holidays or free time, or simply curious about what we've been reading, check out the list we've prepared for you with 10 books that have been part of the Coverflex Book Club:

 1. "We", by Yevgeny Zamyatin